jonssond/json-localStorage/README.md

   - Forget my password page, validating the University-ID and the e-mail, then proceeds to ask a new password and uptading it;
   - Forget my University-ID page, validating the ID.
 If the ID is in the "database", It shows the University-ID.
 If isn't, then says that this ID doesn't exists.

+  - It allows multiple Sign Ups, creating one profile to each registration, that's why I call it a "fake back-end".

  The focus wasn't in the looking itself, so It looks kinda poor in that way.
 My goal was to make a functional fake back-end utilizing just raw JavaScript, with localStorage and JSON imports.